 In the '90s, Limited Too carved out a space in malls across the country by offering European-style fashion aimed at young girls and teens.
 In the late '90s, the retailer started focusing more specifically on tween girls, and by 2004, many Limited Too stores were rebranded as Justice.
 By redirecting the company's efforts, Justice was able to offer the same fashion seen at Limited Too, only for a more affordable price.

 By 2008, pretty much all Limited Too stores were gone.
 However, if you're a fan of the brand, you may be in luck.
 In 2016, the owner of several prominent retail brands announced plans to attempt to bring back Limited Too in select locations.

 The Warner Bros.
-Studio Store launched in 1991, and specialized in Looney Tunes merchandise.
-Even though Bugs Bunny made his first appearance in 1940, he and the other Looney Tunes remained quite popular, and clothing featuring modern takes on characters (such as Bugs and Taz dressed like the rap duo Kriss Kross) were big sellers.
+Studio Store launched in 1991 and specialized in Looney Tunes merchandise.
+Even though Bugs Bunny made his first appearance in 1940, he and the other Looney Tunes characters remained quite popular, and clothing featuring modern takes on characters (such as Bugs and Taz dressed like the rap duo Kris Kross) were big sellers.

-Looney Tunes popularity spiked with the 1996 release of Space Jam, but the demand for clothes featuring the characters eventually died down.
+The popularity of Looney Tunes spiked with the 1996 release of Space Jam, but the demand for clothes featuring the characters eventually waned.
 In 2001, the Warner Bros.
 Studio Stores closed for good.

 How '90s were Bongo Jeans?
-The ads they ran that featured Liv Tyler should tell you all you need to know.
+The ads Bongo ran that featured Liv Tyler should tell you all you need to know.
 The company was founded in 1982, and grew steadily over the next decade and a half.
-During the rise of Bongo Jeans, Gene Montesano and Barry Perlman, the founders of the company, also created Lucky Brand jeans in 1989.
+During the rise of Bongo Jeans, Gene Montesano and Barry Perlman, the founders of the company, also created Lucky Brand Jeans in 1989.